Covid-19: Business Restart and Working Safely

 Education and childcare settings

 The government have worked closely with the sector, and will continue to do so over the coming weeks to support the wider opening of schools, colleges and childcare settings.
-In the guidance below, government are are setting out the overarching aims and principles of this next phase, including information about protective measures which will be in place.

 Test and Trace